-PERHAPS APPLICABLE TO PEOPLE WORLDWIDE, THE FOLLOWING PSA IS INTENDED TO INCREASE OUR PATIENTS’ WELL-BEING AND PIECE OF MIND ON THE TOPIC OF HOLIDAY ACTIVITIES AND TO MAKE THEIR TRAVEL DECISIONS EASIER.
+PERHAPS APPLICABLE TO PEOPLE WORLDWIDE, THE FOLLOWING PSA IS INTENDED TO INCREASE OUR PATIENTS’ WELL-BEING AND PEACE OF MIND ON THE TOPIC OF HOLIDAY ACTIVITIES AND TO MAKE THEIR TRAVEL DECISIONS EASIER.
 OUR HOPE IS THAT YOUR DECISIONS TURN OUT TO BE THE ABSOLUTE BEST FOR YOU, YOUR FAMILY, CO-WORKERS AND FRIENDS.
 NOTHING IN THIS DOCUMENT IS INTENDED AS A REPLACEMENT FOR YOUR DOCTOR’S ADVICE AND NOTHING IN THIS DOCUMENT IS INTENDED AS A REPLACEMENT FOR MEDICAL CARE.
 NOTHING IN THIS DOCUMENT HAS BEEN EVALUATED BY THE FDA OR CDC, FOR BETTER OR WORSE.

 At the least this is a controversial topic…at the worst it may be a point of contention between family members during the holidays: should a person travel or not?
 And, if a person chooses to travel, what is the safest route?

 As we experience this worldwide pandemic with various holidays looming large in people’s minds, this is a question that any person–given very unique situations and life circumstances–might best answer for themselves independently….hopefully while in communication with involved family members!
 How’s that for a tightrope?